 In the marriage of eloping the groom has to make a ritual sacrifice before entering the bride’s village.
 The ritual is all about the groom trying to convince the bride’s parents that he is worthy of their daughter.
 After the bride’s family when gives the green signal then the groom’s side packs enough food and stay amenities for 4 days of an extended stay.
 The groom’s family then have to climb a hilltop near the village and shout Ho to showcase their arrival.
 The bride’s family prepares lunch for them there which is followed by feasting and a part where women disguise as men to surprise each other during the songs played.
 On the third day following the ritual and post marriage, Holi is played between them as a park of the celebration of the marriage.

 Marriages in the land of the seven sisters are meant for the bride tribe.
-So these are a few beautiful and unique rituals from the northeastern states of India.
+So these are a few beautiful and unique rituals from the Wedding rituals Northeast India.
 Which states wedding ritual amazed you most?
 Share with us about your views and choice in the comments below.